-With crusty french loaves filled with eggs, sausage, vegetables, and cheese and then baked until golden and bubbly, these Baked Eggs in Bread Boat are perfect for everyday breakfast yet equally impressive for a special Sunday brunch.
+Baked Eggs in Bread Boat filled with eggs, sausage, vegetables, and cheese is the best way to start the day!
+Crusty french loaves baked until golden and bubbly are perfect for everyday breakfast or a special Sunday brunch.

 Naturally, I basked in the glory and didn’t admit that I found this idea on Pinterest and simply worked the egg filling with whatever odds and ends we had in the fridge.

-These egg boats are truly amazing, guys!
-Aside from serving up nice and pretty for breakfast, brunch or any time of the day, you can fill them with anything and everything but the kitchen sink!
+These egg boats are truly amazing!
+Aside from serving up nice and pretty for breakfast, brunch or any time of the day, they’re pretty customizable.
+There are so many delicious ways to make this your own.

 - 1 tablespoon oil

-- 3 sweet peppers, cored, seeded and chopped
+- 3 pieces sweet peppers, cored, seeded and chopped

 - 1 cup fresh baby spinach